scandum/vton/README.md

 issues when they are not escaped.
 The \ character comes to mind, but in theory any character can be a special character that needs to be escaped.

-In order to escape any ASCII character Base252 reserves 0xC0, 0xC1 for this purpose.
+In order to escape any ASCII character Base252 reserves 0xC0, 0xC1.
 The math to escape is simple and is semi UTF-8 compatible.
 ```
 0xC0 + char / 64
 0x80 + char % 64
 ```
 In turn 0xC0 and 0xC1 need to be escaped using.
 ```
-0xF7
+0x11
 0x80 + char % 64
 ```
-Subsequently we can optionally escape character 1 through 127, and character 194 through 255 with the exception of character 247 aka 0xF7.
+Subsequently we can fully escape character 0 through 255 with the exception of 0x10, 0x11, 0xC0 and 0xC1.

-Characters 128 through 191 cannot be escaped.
-Translating data to Base252 is relatively easy.
+Characters 128 through 191 cannot be as easily escaped when 128 through 191 is used for the second byte of each escape codes.
+Instead a value between 64 and 127 or a value between 192 and 255 needs to be used to encode the second byte.
+Special care is needed in that case in order to encode, though the decoding process remains simple and straight forward.

+The example below escapes the 5 required codes as well as the '\' character which is optional.
 ```
         for (cnt = 0 ; cnt < size ; cnt++)
         {
                 switch (input[cnt])
                 {
                         case  0:
+                        case 10:
+                        case 11:
                                 *output++ = 192;
                                 *output++ = 128 + input[cnt] % 64;
                                 break;

                         case '\\':
-                                *output++ = 192 + input[cnt] / 64;
+                                *output++ = 193;
                                 *output++ = 128 + input[cnt] % 64;
                                 break;

                         case 192:
                         case 193:
-                        case 247:
-                                *output++ = 247;
+                                *output++ = 11;
                                 *output++ = 128 + input[cnt] % 64;
                                 break;